andrewlaugit/traffic-camera-feed-transcription/README.md

 Setup:
 1. Download Repo
-2. Install dependencies for requirements.txt
+2. Install dependencies for requirements.txt (Custom installation of pytorch may be required)
 3. Run setup.py from the main directory

 The flask server will now be running.